 - Video component: An RTC endpoint in terminal can be connected to one or more colour cameras, and/or to one or more depth cameras.
 The outputs of cameras may be pre-processed (e.g., converting data rates or representation formats) and the pre-processed media may be transmitted to the receiver of remote RTC endpoint.
 Then the remote client may post-process before they are input to displays (e.g., scene composition).

-Editor’s NOTE : The format and profile for the immersive video will be specified in TS 26.119

 - Audio component: Similarly to video component, one or more microphones can be connected to an RTC endpoint.
 The captured audio bitstreams may perform pre-processing and/or post-processing to enhance the immersiveness (e.g., acoustically matching the perceived directions or locations of audio with those of video scenes).

-Editor’s NOTE : The format and profile for the immersive audio will be specified by IVAS work outputs.

 - Sensor component: An RTC endpoint can utilize the information from various sensors for understanding environments, processing captured or received media, or other goals.
 The information may be locally utilized or transmitted with processed media.

-- Signalling information: An RTC endpoint shall communicate to WebRTC signalling server to establish peer-to-peer connection.
+- Signalling information: An RTC endpoint communicates to WebRTC signalling server to establish peer-to-peer connection.
 This signalling information is delivered through RTC-4s interface (as specified in clause 4.3.3 of TS 26.506) using WebSocket.
 Detailed protocol of WebRTC signalling is addressed in clause 13.2.